MrHedmad/kerblam-paper/src/main.typ

 === Workflow management
 Kerblam! can manage multiple workflows written for any workflow manager.
 At its core, Kerblam! can spawn shell subprocesses that then execute the particular workflow manager, potentially one configured by the user.
-This allows Kerblam! to manage _other_ workflow managers, making them transparent to the user.
+This allows Kerblam! to manage _other_ workflow managers, making them transparent to the user and with a single access point.

 Kerblam! also can act before and after the workflow manager proper to aid in several tasks.
 Firstly, Kerblam! can manage workflows in the `src/workflows` folder _as if_ they were written in the root of the project.